MaedahBatool/pudl/README.md

     </tr>
 </table>

-## 🐶 What Can `pudl` Do?
+## 🐶 What Can `pull` Do?

 1. Live reloads browser with BrowserSync.
-2. CSS: Sass to CSS conversion, error catching, Autoprefixing and CSS minification.
+2. CSS: Sass to CSS conversion, error catching, Autoprefixing, and CSS minification.
-3. Watches files for changes in CSS.
+3. Watches files for CSS changes.
 4. Corrects the line endings.
 5. InjectCSS instead of browser page reload.
 6. Sends message notification to you.